haploidgenomics/nanopore_workshop/README.md

  - quast =5.0.2
 ```

-*Note on Medaka*
+**_Note on Medaka_**

 If you run into issue with getting Medaka to work in the current environment, comment it out by adding "#" in front of it.
 Then run this command below when you're within the snakemake environment.
 This should allow Medaka to install correctly.
-This is a known issue that bioconda has not fixed.
+This is a known issue on bioconda that has not been fixed.
 ```
 conda create -n medaka -c conda-forge -c bioconda medaka openblas==0.3.3
 ```
-You will also need to change the corresponding Medaka shell command under "rule medaka:"
+You will also need to change the corresponding Medaka shell command under "rule medaka:" under the section below.
 ```
 shell:
         """